A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Introduction

-In this paper, we overcome these challenges by using an algorithm for real quantifier elimination based on Comprehensive Gr\"obner Systems (CGS) (\cite{kap-sun-wan2010}, \cite{mon2018}, \cite{suz-sat2006}), known as the CGS-QE algorithm, which was initially proposed by Weispfenning \cite{wei1998} and improved by Fukasaku et al. \cite{fuk-iwa-sat2015}.
+In this paper, we overcome these challenges by using an algorithm for real quantifier elimination based on Comprehensive Gr\"obner Systems (CGS) \cite{kap-sun-wan2010,mon2018,suz-sat2006}, known as the CGS-QE algorithm, which was initially proposed by Weispfenning \cite{wei1998} and improved by Fukasaku et al. \cite{fuk-iwa-sat2015}.
 The inverse kinematic problem is expressed as a system of polynomial equations with the coordinates of the end-effector expressed as parameters.
-Then, with the CGS-QE algorithm, the real roots of the polynomial system are verified for the given coordinates.
+Then, with the CGS-QE algorithm, the existence of real roots of the polynomial system is verified for the given coordinates.
 Furthermore, by solving the system of polynomial equations defined as the CGS with the parameters substituted with the given coordinates, the roots of the inverse kinematic problem are computed without repeated computation of Gr\"obner bases.
+Note that, although in the \emph{preprocessing steps} (see \Cref{sec:inverse-kinematics-cgsqe}) prior to solving inverse kinematic problems, Wolfram Mathematica is used for simplification of formulas, the \emph{main steps} for solving inverse kinematic problem is carried out with Python and Risa/Asir for our intention of using free software.